Clarence Hotel gets planning permission to double rooms

 The €150 million project for a Norman Foster-designed redevelopment of the hotel with 140 rooms was shelved due to the economic downturn.

-However, the current project will preserve the entire building which is the location of where the Irish Free State’s first postage stamps were printed.
+However, the current project will preserve the entire building which is where the Irish Free State’s first postage stamps were printed.

 The Clarence has had links with U2 since 1992 when Bono and the Edge were part of a consortium which bought the boutique riverside hotel.